Eshan1402/Dynamic-Guardian/README.md

 ➡️ Click here for the Live Interactive Demo!

-(Just replace the link above with your own GitHub Pages URL after you set it up in your repo settings.)

 UI Demo

 Here is a quick walkthrough of the interactive showcase app:

-(To make this work: 1.
-Record a GIF of the HTML app.
-2. Name it showcase.gif.
-3. Upload it to your repo.
-4. Update the path in the line above if needed.)

 🧠 System Overview